History of terrorism: Early 20th century

-Suffragette bombing and arson Campaign
+Suffragette bombing and arson campaign

-Suffragettes in the United Kingdom of Great Britain and Ireland orchestrated a bombing and arson campaign between the years 1912 and 1914.
+Suffragettes in the United Kingdom of Great Britain and Ireland orchestrated a bombing and arson campaign between 1912 and 1914.
 The campaign was instigated by the Women's Social and Political Union (WSPU), and was a part of their wider campaign for women's suffrage.
 The campaign, led by key WSPU figures such as Emmeline Pankhurst, targeted infrastructure, government, churches and the general public, and saw the use of improvised explosive devices, arson, letter bombs, assassination attempts and other forms of direct action and violence.
 At least 5 people were killed in such attacks (including one suffragette), and at least 24 were injured (including two suffragettes).
 The campaign was halted at the British entry into World War I in August 1914 without having brought about votes for women, as suffragettes pledged to pause their campaigning to aid the nation's war effort.